Biscoff Cheesecake

 Filling

 • Topping.
-Cookie crumbs and extra melted biscoff.
+Biscoff cookie crumbs and extra melted biscoff, to garnih.

 Step 1- Make the crust.
-Start by preparing the cookie crust.
 In a mixing bowl, combine your crushed cookies with the melted butter and mix until combined.
-Transfer the cookie base into an 8-inch spring-form cake pan and refrigerate.
+Transfer the cookie base to an 8-inch spring-form cake pan and refrigerate.

 Step 2- Make the filling.
-Next, prepare the cheesecake filling.
 In a large mixing bowl, add the cream cheese and superfine sugar and beat until creamy.
 Add the Biscoff spread and beat until smooth.
 Add the double cream and beat until thick and glossy.

 Step 3- Assemble the cheesecake.
-Now, transfer the cheesecake filling into the pan and spread out in an even layer.
+Transfer the cheesecake filling into the pan and spread out in an even layer.
 Cover the cheesecake and chill it overnight in the fridge.

 Step 4- Decorate.
-The next morning, microwave the extra Biscoff and spread it over the top of the firm cheesecake.
+Microwave the extra Biscoff and spread it over the top of the firm cheesecake.
 Sprinkle extra crushed cookies and refrigerate for another hour to firm up.

 Recipe tips and variations